grislyeye/grislyeye.com/content/blog/curseborne/curseborne.md

 So, what *does* make an urban fantasy game work?
 I reckon there are five core elements to any urban fantasy roleplaying game:

-1. Monsters are real
+1. Monsters
-2. The world is darker
+2. Darker World
-3. Something hides the monsters
+3. Conspiracy
-4. The splats
+4. Splats
-5. Conflict
+5. Conflicts

 It seems sensible to structure the review around them.
 I'll be looking at the fictional and meta aspects of each of these elements.
 The fiction adds a degree of consistency and realism that ground the setting, while the meta aspects support the fantasy of playing a monster.